Academic Sara Calvo Helps Build a Social Enterprise Ecosystem in Colombia

 But the last couple of years, they have been occupied with the recent peace accord [between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC)].
 There should be a revived interest, because what is going to happen with the millions of people who have been part of the war?

-With all this research that you’ve done and everything you’ve seen, what are the ingredients to drive social impact?
+With all the research you have seen and the experiences in the field, what are the ingredients to drive social impact?

 The ones that survived were well connected, even if they didn’t have money.
 One of the drivers of social impact is to be at the right moment with the type of services you’re offering.
 The type of support the government or the public sector is giving also matters, because when I did my PhD in the U.K., there was a transition to the conservatives that stopped all the support.